 commentary to Vocalise

 Misprint: piano, right hand, b.
-17: second last quarter F instead F sharp
+17: second last quarter A flat instead A

 In the nineteenth century, musical pieces sung to vowels termed as a vocalise were chiefly composed for utilisation in singing lessons, permitting a methodical approach to phrasing and breathing, security of intonation and vocal interpretation.
 Mendelssohn’s piano cycle Lieder ohne Worte [Songs without Words] marked the beginning of the vocalise in pure instrumental form, transforming the original educational approach into artistic ambition.